✦ Expert Verdict

 ✦ Pricing & Integration

-AutoGen is fully open-source under the MIT license — the framework itself is free.
-Your cost comes from the LLM API calls your agents make and any hosting infrastructure you provision.
-Microsoft offers managed options for enterprise customers.
+The short answer is both: the core framework is entirely free, while managed enterprise solutions are paid.
+Because AutoGen is fully open-source under the MIT license, the framework itself costs nothing to use locally.
+Your only expenses are the LLM API calls your agents make and any hosting infrastructure you provision.
+However, Microsoft offers managed, paid options for those needing enterprise scale.

 Open Source